battleoverflow/rem/README.md

 ## ⚡ ᕙ(`▿´)ᕗ ⚡

-Rem is a terminal code editor for personal use that does most things terminal editors do, but it's a very basic implementation, so there's not too much bloat
+Rem is a terminal code editor for personal use that does most things terminal editors do, but it's a very basic implementation

 ## Features
 - Save the contents of any file